 In the past 20 years of teaching, she has developed an effective and efficient methodology that has seen through countless of students playing for concerts, examinations and competitions across Singapore, United Kingdom and Beijing.

-In 2010, she was accepted to study the violin with Professor Zhao Weijian (赵惟俭). the Dean of Faculty of Strings and Secretary General of the prestigious Central Conservatory of Music in Beijing (Notable alumni Ning Feng, Lang Lang and Yuja Wang and at some point, Vanessa-Mae)
+In 2010, she was accepted to understudy Professor Zhao Weijian (赵惟俭).
+His roles at some point include being the Dean of Faculty of Strings/Secretary General/Chief of Examinations of the prestigious Central Conservatory of Music in Beijing (Notable alumni Ning Feng, Lang Lang and Yuja Wang and at some point, Vanessa-Mae)

 She will be starting a series of free online Violin Tutorials here and on YouTube based on her methodology and books, the first series will be on the Suzuki Violin School Method Book 1.